Last Updated on: May 26, 2026

 To add a missing tool, open Add Tool in the top menu, type the name, and click it to add it to your stack.
 If it is not in our database, you can create it as well.

-How To Hide Tools from Your Martech Stack Map?
+How to Hide Tools from Your Martech Stack Map

 Tools can’t be permanently deleted, but you can hide them.
 Just mouse over and click the red X to hide it.
+If you want to bring it back, click Show or Hide Tools, then toggle visibility by clicking the eye icon.

 Tools are organized by category to make this easier, but don’t be afraid to use Command+F to search the page to move fast.

 If your stack spans multiple domains, subdomains, or has mobile apps, add them using Add Additional Domain or App in the top menu.
 For new domains, it will pull in its tools if not already on the canvas, so no duplicates.

 If you need a duplicate, hit add tool and you can add another version of the tool if you have two instances of a tool across multiple domains.

+CDPs (Customer Data Platforms) often control much of the data in and out of tools and become the center of the stack.
 Since the CDP is connecting all the different tools, sometimes just to pipe data, and other times creating a single view of a customer for activation across the martech tools.
 It can have many connections to and from, and be more difficult to lay out.

 If you need help, shoot me a note and we can either jump on a quick call, or I can send you a Loom for what I would do.

+CDPs can be integrated simply, with low lift, and be very helpful.
 Or they can be well integrated into everything and handle identity resolution, enabling a single customer view, which is more complicated but massively powerful for marketing activation, personalization, clean data, and reporting you trust.

 A single view of the customer, though, is essential for: